 Here are a few questions to guide your assessment (and involve your child the decision, if they are old enough to be reflective instead of reactive to questions):

 - Is this activity a high or low-risk choice?
 High-risks would include heavy physical contact, such as football.
 Tennis requires hitting a ball with force and rapid shifts of position with lots of rotation of the trunk and limbs.
 I am going out on a limb, and say that ballet on-pointe is a high-risk choice for kids with lower-body weakness and instability.
 The question of risk in any activity has to be combined with what is risky for each child.
+Your doctor, PT, OT or other specialist can help you identify what the risks are for your child.

 - Are there ways to support performance, such as braces, kineseotaping or equipment modifications?
 A great pair of skis or shoes can help tremendously in sports.
 So can targeted exercises from a physical therapist or a well-trained coach that understands the needs of the hypermobile athlete.
 Your child may not be able to be on a travel team due to the intense demands and greater risk of injury due to fatigue/strain, but be very satisfied being on a local team.
 For the smallest kids, even changing your trike can make a difference Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility.
+To remain safe in a sport, many hypermobile kids need to keep working with a PT.
+Do you have the insurance or the cash to pay for this expense?

 - Within a specific sport, are there positions or types of participation that are well-suited for your child’s skills and issues?
 Skiing wide green (easy) slopes and doing half-pipe snowboard tricks are at distinct ends of the spectrum, but a hypermobile child may be quite happy to be out there in any fashion without pain or injury.
 Goalies are standing for longer periods but running/skating less.
 Endurance running and sprinting have very different training and participation requirements.
+There may be no options for a child that insists on running cross-country when their body cannot handle it.

 - Sadly, hypermobility can progressively reduce participation in sports.
 Not for all kids, and not even for kids with current issues.
 Children can actually be less hypermobile at 12 than they were at 3.
-They build muscle strength as well.
-It happens.
+They build muscle strength as well as they grow.
+It can happen.
 Therapy and other strategies like nutrition and orthotics can make huge improvements for hypermobile kids who want to play sports.
 But too often, the child who is pain-free in dance class at 7 isn’t pain-free at 14.
 This doesn’t have to be a tragedy.
 Kids can be supported to adjust and adapt so that they are playing and working at their current maximal level.
 Your child may find that changing sports is easier than struggling or suffering in a sport that is now difficult for them.
 Good physical or occupational therapists can help you figure out how to make athletic activities fun and safe!

 For more information regarding hypermobility, please read Hypermobile Kids, Sleep, And The Hidden Problem With Blankets , Can You K-Tape Kids With Connective Tissue Disorders? and Should Hypermobile Kids Sit On Therapy Balls For Schoolwork?.